natesgibson/graph-sketchpad/README.md

-# A Graph Theorist's sketchpad
+# A Graph Theorist's Sketchpad

 ## Summary